esmero/archipelago-documentation/docs/iiif_mediated_formatters_overview.md

 ## Strawberry Field Media Formatter using the Universal (UV) * IIIF Viewer plugin

-Archipelago provides a formatter integration for [Universal Viewer](https://github.com/universalviewer/universalviewer).

-There is not an example use of this formatter in default Archipelago deployments.
+Archipelago provides a formatter integration for [Universal Viewer](https://github.com/universalviewer/universalviewer), but there is not an example use of this formatter in default Archipelago deployments.
 You can find the option for this formatter listed in the Formatters dropdown list for any pre-configured display mode + formatter setup, labeled as `Strawberry Field Formatter using the Universal (UV) * IIIF Viewer plugin` in the formatter dropdown menu.

 For this formatter, the settings available for configuring include: selecting the Exposed Metadata Endpoints used to generate the Manifests, , defining Max Height + Width, specifying the source JSON Keys for the media files, setting the number of files to be used, setting for enabling embargo hiding, and a checkbox to set whether to use global IIIF URLs or not.